freedombox/FreedomBox/doc/dev/tutorial/components.rst

 This configuration snippet needs to be activated when our app is enabled.
 The configuration snippet needs to be deactivated when our app is disabled.
-All of these concerns are automatically handled by the framework if a :class:`~plinth.modules.apache.components.Webserver` component is added to the app.
+All of these concerns are automatically handled by the framework if a :class:`~freedombox.modules.apache.components.Webserver` component is added to the app.
 Let us do that in our app's class.

 .. code-block:: python3
   :caption: ``__init__.py``

-  from plinth.modules.apache.components import Webserver
+  from freedombox.modules.apache.components import Webserver

   class TransmissionApp(app_module.App):
       ...